Epitech/lambdananas/README.md

 ## 🔧 Tests

-- Run `stack test` for code testing
+- Run `stack test` to run all integration and unit tests
 - Install `shelltest` and run `shelltest -c tests` from the root of the repo to run cli tests